 What is a gibbon?

 Gibbons are diurnal small apes that live in Southeast Asia.
+There are 20 recognized species of gibbons in four genera.

 Tropical and sub-tropical forests in China, India, Bangladesh, Myanmar, Thailand, Cambodia, Vietnam, Malaysia, and Indonesia.